kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-21-mean-variance-std.md

 <span id="advantages-of-curve"></span>
 1. When we sample from a population, because of the way we selected those samples, some bins in the histogram might be unoccupied.
 So, what happens when we need to calculate that probability with the histogram?
 Since there are no values in that bin, does that mean that it is impossible to get a probability for the values belong to that bin?
-It is possible when we use a curve,
+It is possible when we use a curve.
 2. We know that we have to choose several ranges to calculate the number of elements in a bin and to draw a histogram.
 Let's say one of the ranges we have chosen for height distribution is (160, 165).
 But what happens if we want to calculate the probability of having a height between 163.24 and 164.95?
 How to calculate this with a histogram?
 Well, we cannot, but we can do it if we had a curve that fits